Eating Concerns in Early Pregnancy

 - Eat and drink less caffeine.

-- Follow the directions on the bottle.
+- Take the dose (how much medicine you take) listed on the bottle.

 - Take Colace® (docusate sodium) 100 to 150 mg by mouth up to 3 times each day as needed.